Could You Have an Antisocial Personality? Let’s Find Out

 Eve (shrugging): “Wow.”

 Notice the shift?
 Instead of sharing Rose’s excitement, Eve stayed cold, almost dismissive.
 And it didn’t stop there.
 Individuals with antisocial traits often have a knack for flipping situations to their advantage, making you second-guess yourself.
+Much of this behaviour taps into the same hidden psychological triggers behind our choices.
+These subtle mental shortcuts shape how people react, trust, and follow others without always realising it.

 Eve: “Calm down, Rose.
 You always make such a big deal out of nothing, it’s only just a dress.”